first setup your environment in an env file, according to the configuration instructions

 When using the docker image, the defaults should be sufficient for basic configuration.

 DEBUG: Whether or not seizu is run in debug mode.
-This should never be set outside of development; default:FalseHOST: IP address to listen on; default:0.0.0.0PORT: Port to listen on; default:8080STATIC_FOLDER: location of the react app build directory; default:/build
+This should never be set outside of development; default:FalseHOST: IP address to listen on; default:0.0.0.0PORT: Port to listen on; default:8080STATIC_FOLDER: location of the React app build directory.
+In the Docker image this is/build.
+In the Python wheel, Seizu defaults to the packaged frontend atreporting/static_dist.
+Set this explicitly to serve a different build directory.

 Frontend configuration¶